 Pittsburgh boasts a number of model zero energy and ultra-efficient building projects.
 As part of the program, we have arranged for several tours of these projects on Tuesday, April 17.
 Times of the tours vary (see below for details) and transportation is provided.
-Join us for a tour to see first-hand how these buildings and districts, larger-scale developments are achieving high energy performance goals.
+Join us to see first-hand how these buildings and districts, larger-scale developments are achieving high energy performance goals.
 Registration is required.
 Space is limited.

 12 noon to 1:45 p.m. | Pittsburgh 2030 District Walking Tour